Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/README.md

 [**Start this lab.**](lab_03_idct_optimization.md)

 After you complete the last lab, you will be guided to close your RDP session, stop your F1 instance and explore next steps to continue your experience with SDAccel on AWS.

-Since building FPGA binaries is not instantaneous, all the modules of this Developer Lab will use precompiled FPGA binaries.

 ---------------------------------------